Return of the Blind Dead

-Return of the Blind Dead, also known as The Return of the Evil Dead and El ataque de los muertos sin ojos (literal translation: Attack of the Eyeless Dead), is a 1973 Spanish horror film written and directed by Amando de Ossorio.
+Return of the Blind Dead, also known as The Return of the Evil Dead or Attack of the Blind Dead and El ataque de los muertos sin ojos (literal translation: Attack of the Eyeless Dead), is a 1973 Spanish horror film written and directed by Amando de Ossorio.

 The film is the second in Ossorio's "Blind Dead" series, and the sequel to Tombs of the Blind Dead (1972).
 It was followed by The Ghost Galleon (1974) and Night of the Seagulls (1975).